akasr/vitamap/README.md

 2. Search medicine returns all the medicine in the database matching irrespctive of pharmacy's location from user's location.
 3. Inconsistent UI
 4. Limited Map Interactivity
+5. Chatbot web service is not integrated with the app.
+Need of local configuration.

 ### Upcoming Features

 - Autocomplete and suggestion based on search input
-- Filter of returned pharamacies based on distance, currently open, prescription required.
+- Filter of returned pharmacies based on distance, currently open, prescription required.
-- Display alternative medicines if the searched one is not avaialable.
+- Display alternative medicines if the searched one is not available.
 - Provide insights to the Pharmacies regarding their inventory.
 - Ad Promotion